shahabshahab2/bkbase/README.md

    c) docker push shahabshahab2/backbase_nginx:1

-the same for tomcat and jenkins
+the same for tomcat and Jenkins

 2) Kubernetes